-If you’ve been arrested on drug or narcotics charges, or a loved one has been arrested, you need the help of a skilled drug crimes lawyer.
-Here at the Simmrin Law Group, we have a number of attorneys on staff who have spent a majority of their careers representing clients accused of drug crimes.
+If you’ve been arrested on drug or narcotics charges, or a loved one has been arrested, you need the help of a skilled Glendale drug crimes lawyer.
+Here at the Simmrin Law Group, we have a number of attorneys on staff who have spent the majority of their careers representing clients accused of drug crimes.

 Types of Drug Cases We Handle

-The drug crimes lawyers at Simmrin Law Group have the experience you need to help you navigate the legal system.
-If this is a first time offense, we can help you understand the charges against you, and what happens next.
 If you’ve been arrested on drug charges before, we may be able to help you avoid the harsher punishment that can come with being considered a repeat offender.
-We have defended drug crimes cases in state and federal court.
+We have defended drug crime cases in state and federal courts.
 Whether you were arrested by the local police or caught up in a DEA sting, we can help you build a strong defense.

 Concentrated Cannabis

 Even though California voters legalized recreational marijuana use for people aged 21 and over, possession of concentrated cannabis is still illegal in most cases.
 That’s because concentrated cannabis is a concentrated resin that has been separated from the marijuana plant.
-Thus, concentrated cannabis, or “hash” delivers a concentrated dose of THC (the active ingredient in marijuana), and large doses can be dangerous.
-There are some special circumstances surrounding possession of concentrated cannabis.

-- If you or a loved one have a serious medical condition that is treated with medical marijuana, you are allowed to possess more than 4 grams.
+If you are over 21, you are allowed to possess a very small amount of concentrated cannabis – 4 grams.
+It must be for personal use only – you can’t sell it.
+If you or a loved one have a serious medical condition that is treated with medical marijuana, you are allowed to possess more than 4 grams.

 Drug Paraphernalia